wp-plugins/ni-mailchimp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Very simple Mailchimp Plugin Created By Peter Featherstone @ Network Intellect
+Very simple Mailchimp Plugin Created By Network Intellect

 == Description ==

-Very simple Mailchimp Plugin Created By Peter Featherstone @ Network Intellect
+Very simple Mailchimp Plugin Created By Network Intellect

 Please note that I have created this plugin as a personal project to use across various sites that I make, therefore there will be no custom support or feature requests in regards this plugin.